Des Moines University Scholarships

 SeniorCare.com Aging Matters Scholarship

-A $1500 scholarship will be given annually to a selected college student that currently cares for an aging loved one, works within the senior community, or intends to pursue a career that will have an impact on the elder population.
-For more information, click here.
+The SeniorCare.com Aging Matters Scholarship is awarded annually to a selected college student currently caring for an aging loved one, working within the senior community or pursuing a career that will have an impact on the elder population.

 Loan Repayment Programs

-Provided by the Indian Health Service.
-Contracts with health professionals to provide health care services at an Indian health program site.
+Provided by the Indian Health Service, the IHS Service Loan Repayment Program contracts with health professionals to provide health care services at an Indian health program site.
 Student loan debt is reduced by up to $40,000 for each year of service.
-Learn more about this program.

 Scroll to Top